lmyint/personal_site/content/post/2018-08-10-dnd-scraping-rvest-rselenium.md

 	max(na.rm = TRUE)
 ```

 The most difficult part of this part of code is figuring out the selector to use in `html_nodes`.
 Luckily, the `rvest` package page on CRAN has a link to a vignette on a tool called [SelectorGadget](https://cran.r-project.org/web/packages/rvest/vignettes/selectorgadget.html).
 I love this tool for its playful homage to [childhood memories](https://www.youtube.com/watch?v=e-JHfXVlkik), and it also greatly helps in determining the CSS selectors needed to select desired parts of a webpage.
 Once you have dragged the tool link to the bookmark bar, you can click the bookmark while viewing any page to get a hover tool that highlights page elements as you mouse over them.
-Clicking on an element on the page displays the CSS selector in the tool panel.
+Clicking on an element on the page displays the text for the CSS selector in the tool panel.

 Using the SelectorGadget tool, we can determine that the page number buttons on the [main monster page](https://www.dndbeyond.com/monsters) all have the class `b-pagination-item`.
 The CSS selector for a class always starts with a period followed by the class name.
 The last page was the maximum of these numbers.
 (We need to remove `NA`'s created by integer coercion of the "Next" button.)